 Dogs may be “man's best friend,” but even the most lovable furry companion can lash out and bite a human under the right—or, rather, wrong—circumstances.
-In fact, according to the Centers for Disease Control and Prevention (CDC), an estimated 4.7 million dog bite attacks occur in the United States each year.
+In fact, according to the Centers for Disease Control and Prevention (CDC), an over 4.5 million dog bite attacks occur in the United States each year.
 Nearly 800,000 of those dog bite victims seek some form of medical care for their wounds, while approximately 334,000 suffer injuries significant enough to warrant a trip to the emergency room.

 Injuries sustained in a non-fatal dog bite attack can include contusions, broken bones, lacerations which may become infected, and nerve damage.
 Though nerve damage may not seem like an obvious dog bite injury, it is a surprisingly common injury among the victims of dog bite attacks.
 Dogs may be domesticated, but they still retain the sharp teeth and jaw strength of their wilder wolf counterparts.
 Studies show that when large dogs bite, they can apply between 200 and 300 pounds of pressure per square inch.
 When these bites occur in areas where the nerves run just under the skin—such as the neck, torso, thighs, stomach or hands— some nerve damage is almost inevitable.